Where to Stay in Bali

 Best Village in Bali: Padangbai

 Often ignored by those rushing to/from the Gili Islands by speedboat or hopping on/off the ferry to Lombok, Padangbai is delightfully unpretentious, with a genuine village vibe.
-Facing a postcard-perfect arched bay and hemmed in by hills, it is spared the unrelenting hotel construction found elsewhere on the island.
+Facing a postcard-perfect arched bay and hemmed in by hills, it has been spared the unrelenting hotel construction found elsewhere on the island.
 So, the cluster of streets is based around the school, market, and temples, rather than bars, clubs and bistros.
 A wonderful base from which to explore the east coast, Padangbai also boasts a 1000-year-old clifftop temple and Crusoe-esque beach called Blue Lagoon.

 Best Place in Bali for First-Timers: Jimbaran or Sanur